You can find all the information you need to visit Andrew Jackson’s Hermitage below, including how to find discounts on tickets.

 Graves of Andrew Jackson & Family

 Within the garden you will find the final resting place of Andrew Jackson, as well as his wife Rachel, extended family and Alfred, an enslaved man who remained here after freedom.

 Jackson and his wife lived in a log cabin while the Hermitage as we know it today was being built.
 Though altered, the original Hermitage remains standing today on the grounds.

-If you’d rather have transportation to and from Nashville sorted for you by a tour company, Gray Line Nashville has a Southern Plantations and Presidents Tour that will take you to both Andrew Jackson’s Hermitage and the Belle Meade Plantation.
+If you’d rather have transportation to and from Nashville sorted for you by a tour company, Gray Line Nashville has a Historic Nashville Bus Tour that will take you to Andrew Jackson’s Hermitage and the Tennessee State Museum.

 Entrance fees to both locations are included, but lunch at the Hermitage’s restaurant is not.